 Panettieri RA Jr et al (2018) Tralokinumab for the treatment of severe, uncontrolled asthma: the ATMOSPHERE clinical development program.
 Immunotherapy 10: 473-490.

 - Russell RJ et al (2018) MESOS study investigators.
-Effect of tralokinumab, an interleukin-13 neutralising monoclonal antibody, on eosinophilic airway inflammation in uncontrolled moderate to severe asthma (MESOS): a multicentre, double-blind, randomised, placebo-controlled phase 2 trial.
+Effect of tralokinumab, an interleukin-13 neutralising monoclonal antibody, on eosinophilic airway inflammation in uncontrolled moderate-to-severe asthma (MESOS): a multicentre, double-blind, randomised, placebo-controlled phase 2 trial.
 Lancet Respir Med 6: 499-510.

-- Silverberg J et al.: Treatment with tralokinumab improves healthrelated quality of life in adult patients with moderate to severe atopic dermatitis: results from a Phase 2b, randomized, double-blind, placebo-controlled study.
+- Silverberg J et al: Treatment with tralokinumab improves healthrelated quality of life in adult patients with moderate to severe atopic dermatitis: results from a phase 2b, randomized, double-blind, placebo-controlled study.
 EADV 2018; Abstract P0281.

-- Wollenberg A et al (2019) Treatment of atopic dermatitis with tralokinumab, on anti-IL-13 mAb.
+- Wollenberg A et al (2019) Treatment of atopic dermatitis with tralokinumab, an anti-IL-13 mAb.
 J Allergy Clin Immunol 143:135-141.